quambene/pigeon-rs/README.md

 ## Testing

-Integration tests require a locally running database, and an AWS SES account.
+Some integration tests require a locally running database, and an AWS SES account.
 Specify the following environment variables:

 - SMTP